QuadraLogics/QuadraLogics.github.io/_training/DevOpsMasterArchitect.md

 Feature2H: "<span>The DevOps Master Architect Workshop is a </span>holistic, comprehensive program <span>that covers 15 most leading technology used across the DevOps spectrum.</span>"

-Feature2: This program spans 12 weeks which includes 8 weeks of workshops and 4 weeks for a capstone project.The program also includes 3 hours of dedicated LIVE doubt clearing sessions for every 6 hours of self-paced workshop content to ensure your doubts are cleared and you are confident on the subject.
+Feature2: This program spans 12 weeks which includes 8 weeks of workshops and 4 weeks for a capstone project.The program also includes 3 hours of dedicated LIVE doubt clearing sessions for every 2 weeks of self-paced workshop content to ensure your doubts are cleared and you are confident on the subject.
 In order to ensure high quality, we only intake a maximum of 20 students per LIVE doubt clearing session

 CTAHead1: For more details reach out to info@quadralogics.com